Food Fight (video game): Development

 Food Fight was developed by General Computer Corporation (GCC), the company that designed the custom chips of the Atari 7800 and produced Midway's Ms. Pac-Man.
 Like Ms. Pac-Man, GCC's connection to Atari was born out of accusations of copyright infringement.
-The company had produced a kit that would speed up Atari's Missile Command arcade machines, but with General Computer claiming the copyright for the modified game.
+The company had produced a kit to speed up Atari's Missile Command arcade machines, but with General Computer claiming the copyright for the modified game.
 Fearing for its intellectual property rights, Atari sued GCC for $15 million.
 The case was settled out of court, with Atari contracting GCC to produce video games for them, including Food Fight and Quantum.

 In an interview Jonathan Hurd said everyone at GCC contributed to the development.
 The initials of the people who were most heavily involved in creating Food Fight are in the high score table.

 Bugs

-According to Hurd, the game contains one serious bug, which triggers a reset if the cone is eaten at the last possible moment in a level that is chosen for an instant replay.
+According to Hurd, the arcade version contains a serious bug: the game is reset if the cone is eaten at the last possible moment in a level that is chosen for an instant replay.

-In the Atari 7800 port, it is possible, though rare, for Charley Chuck to be hit by food or a chef during the instant replay.
-When this happens, the game displays "ALMOST MADE IT" and restores the life that was just lost.
+In rare cases in the Atari 7800 port, Charley can be hit by food or a chef during the instant replay.
+The game displays "ALMOST MADE IT" and restores the life that was just lost.

 Legacy

 Food Fight clones Foodwar and Mudpies for the TRS-80 Color Computer were released in 1983.
 Mudpies was later published for the Atari ST in 1985.

-The arcade version of Food Fight was included in the Game Pack 012 compilation for the Xbox 360 and Microsoft Windows, through Microsoft's now defunct Game Room service.
+The arcade version of Food Fight was included in the Game Pack 012 compilation for the Xbox 360 and Windows, through Microsoft's now defunct Game Room service.

+A modern reimagining of Food Fight as a third-person shooter was released for the Atari VCS (2021 console) as an Early Access game in December 2023.